sambatriste/netty-wiki-translation/New-and-noteworthy.md

 #### ChannelHandler with no event object

 In 3.x, every I/O operation created a `ChannelEvent` object.
 For each read / write, it additionally created a new `ChannelBuffer`.
-It simplified the internals of Netty quite a lot because it delegates resource management and buffer pooling to JVM.
-However, it often was the root cause of the GC pressure and uncertainty which are sometimes observed in a Netty-based application under high load.
+It simplified the internals of Netty quite a lot because it delegates resource management and buffer pooling to the JVM.
+However, it often was the root cause of GC pressure and uncertainty which are sometimes observed in a Netty-based application under high load.

 4.0 removes event object creation almost completely by replacing the event objects with strongly typed method invocations.
-3.x has catch-all event handler methods such as `handleUpstream()` and `handleDownstream()`, but it's not the case anymore.
+3.x had catch-all event handler methods such as `handleUpstream()` and `handleDownstream()`, but this is not the case anymore.
 Every event type has its own handler method now:

 ```java
 // Before: